Meet the "Wolf Pack"

 Degree: Music Therapy

-Sienna Fee is from Angola, Indiana and graduated from Angola High School with an Academic Honors diploma in 2023.
-She will be majoring in Music Therapy with a minor in psychology and American Sign Language.
-She started on trombone in 6th grade at Angola Middle School and has loved it ever since.
+Sienna Fee graduated from Angola High School with an Academic Honors diploma in 2023.
+At Western, she is majoring in Music Therapy with a minor in psychology and American Sign Language.
+Sienna started on trombone in 6th grade and has loved it ever since.
 During high school she was a member of her school's concert, pep, jazz, and marching band all four years.
 Sienna was also section leader for her marching band.
 She has participated in Fort Wayne's Three River Honor Band and was principal player her final year.
-She has gone to state the past two years for her ISSMA (Indiana State School Music Association) solo and received gold.
+She participated in Indiana State School Music Association solo competition her last two years, receiving gold.

 Sienna loves music and also plays the guitar, ukulele, piano, baritone, and sings.
-Along with her love for music, she has participated in cross country and track since she was in 6th grade and loves to pole vault and stay active.
-She is also in Student Council, National Honor Society, Leader in Me, Prom Committee, and has held a 4.0 GPA throughout her high school career.
-Sienna is very extroverted and loves meeting new people, spending time with family and friends, going on the lake, her dogs, and most of all music.
+Along with her love for music, in high school she participated in cross country and track and loves to pole vault and stay active.
+She was also in Student Council, National Honor Society, Leader in Me, Prom Committee, and has held a 4.0 GPA throughout high school.
+Sienna is extroverted and loves meeting new people, spending time with family and friends, going on the lake, her dogs, and most of all music.

 Gabe Funk